-Shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010 and in the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist the Headquarters International Security Assistance Force (ISAF) campaign plan.
-While on the Office of Chief of Naval Operations staff, he served as executive assistant to the director of the Navy Staff and Deputy Director of the Navy Staff.
+His shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010.
+In the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist the Headquarters International Security Assistance Force (ISAF) campaign plan.
+While on the Office of Chief of Naval Operations staff, he served as executive assistant to the director of the Navy Staff and deputy director of the Navy Staff.

 He has completed three tours as commanding officer starting with HS-8, 2006-2007, in Afghanistan as commander of Provincial Reconstruction Team, Kunar Province, 2008-2009 and as captain of USS Bonhomme Richard (LHD-6) in Sasebo, Japan, 2013-2015.

-In August 2016, he reported to Allied Joint Force Command, Naples, Italy, where he currently serves as assistant chief of staff for Operations (J3).
+Tynch’s most recent flag assignment was the Allied Joint Force Command, Naples, Italy, where he served as assistant chief of staff for Operations (J3).